c-hoffmann/VP3Dtools/README.md

 # VP3Dtools
 Scripts and tools for the usage of [VideoPose3D](https://github.com/facebookresearch/VideoPose3D)
 ![VideoPose3D example image](vp3d_example.png)
 *Note*: Upper head and side blurred for anonymity.
 The dots in the left picture indicate the 2D-coordinates extracted with Detectron2, which VideoPose3D builds upon.
-On the right side, the extracted body points are visualized in 3D space.
+On the right side, the 2D body points, which have been extrapolated into 3D space by VideoPose3D, are visualized.

 # Installation of VideoPose3D
 In order to install VideoPose3D according to the installation instructions [`VideoPose3D installation.txt`](https://github.com/c-hoffmann/VP3Dtools/blob/main/VideoPose3D_installation.txt), a system with Ubuntu Linux as well as a high-end NVIDIA GPU is required